When There Is No One Left To Sell . . .

 contracts in six months.
 The

-Commitment of Traders Report
+Commitment of Traders Report, available on TradingMarkets

-, showed that funds were short over 6,000 contracts
+Futures Indicators Page, showed that funds were short over 6,000 contracts

 going into today’s session.
 The market has held for the past two sessions at